andrewsantella/LED_Strip_Visualizer/README.md

 * Update the run_visualizer.bat file with the file path for audio_grabber.py
 * Create a shortcut for run_visualizer.bat in C:\Users\<USERNAME>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
 * Enjoy

+## Troubleshooting

+For systems that do not use the default Realtek(R) Speakers as an audio output, the stereo mix will not pick up desktop audio.
+My aux output Realtek 2nd Audio Output did not work, so I used Voicemeeter Banana to give virtual audio cables.
+Set Playback to Voicemeeter Input, Recording to Voicemeeter Out B1, and then configure accordingly in Voicemeeter to route the audio.
+Since Voicemeeter takes full control of the audio, the Windows audio volume adjustement doesnt work, so [this release](https://github.com/Frosthaven/voicemeeter-windows-volume/releases/) works to bind those together.